sammdec/masondecair.es/_posts/2012-12-10-hello-world.md

 Writing has always been a sticking point for me, I really enjoy it but have found it hard to sit down and concentrate putting my thoughts down in a logical way (that and university has a way of beating the enjoyment out it).
 I also believe that if you do something enough times you will eventually get better at it.
 This is what happened when I started out as developer, at first the code was bad..real bad, but then slowly but surely it got more legible, flowed nicer and as a result the sites would often look better and work more robustly.

-####That resolution thing…
+#### That resolution thing…

-I really enjoy a challenge and so therefore, while realising that I have *probably* missed the boat on becoming a child music sensation/prodigy e.g Donnie Osmond, I instead will sit down and try to write a blog.
+I really enjoy a challenge and so therefore, while realising that I have *probably* missed the boat on becoming a child music sensation/prodigy eg. Donnie Osmond, I instead will sit down and try to write a blog.
 I have tied this challenge up in a New Years Resolution type shell, where I have committed to write *at least* one post a week for the length of 2013.

 As for the contents of these posts I'm hoping that they will include my general thoughts and musings but that I can also use them to talk about my favourite apps, new music perhaps, design things that have interested me, code snippets that have served me well and generally interesting things from the web.